 There are many reasons why you can be selected for a job, and they certainly include education, qualifications, experience, and a well-written professional resume.
 However, other factors can influence job interview outcomes.

-You can significantly increase your odds of a successful job interview by keeping the above common mistakes in mind and doing your best to avoid them.
+You can significantly increase your odds of a successful interview by keeping the above common job interview mistakes in mind and doing your best to avoid them.